h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 The infogram function produces and object of type ``H2OInfogram``, which contains several data elements and the plot object.
 The most important objects are the following:

 - ``admissible_features``: A list of the admissible features.

-- ``admissible_score``:  A data.frame storing the admissibility data for each feature, where the rows are the features considered (this will max out at 50 rows/features if ``top_n_features`` is set to the default.
+- ``admissible_score``:  A data frame storing the admissibility data for each feature, where the rows are the features considered (this will max out at 50 rows/features if ``top_n_features`` is set to the default.
 The "admissible index" is the length between the origin and the (x, y) feature location on the infogram plot, normalized to 1.0.
 The features are sorted by admissible index value, with the most admissible features at the top of the table, for easy access.
 There's a binary indicator column which specifies which features are considered "admissible", given the threshold values.

+    - test
+    - test 2